wdgstl/Atheroscelerotic_Lesion_UNET/README.md

 ## Results

-Showcase the results of your model with images that compare the input and segmented output.
-Quantitative metrics can also be included here.
+The model takes in a histogram image and outputs a predicted segmentation mask along with the predicted areas of each segmented lesion, as shown below:

+The model metrics can be broken down into two components: metrics concerning the segmentation accuracy, and metrics concerning the lesion size measurement accuracy.

+Segmentation Accuracy:

+Lesion Measurement Accuracy:

 ## Contributing